tigerbeetle/tigerbeetle/docs/reference/transfers.md

 ### `user_data`

-This is an optional second identifier to link this transfer to an external entity.
+This is an optional secondary identifier to link this transfer to an external entity.

 As an example, you might use a UUID (encoded as an integer) that